 Two

 Tango is a dance of immigrants.
-It is created by immigrants.
-It expresses the feelings and serves the needs of immigrants.
-Those who love tango are either immigrants or people like immigrants who are lonely, homesick, and yearning for love (see Tango: Historical and Cultural Impactst).
+It was created by immigrants, expressing their feelings and serving their needs.
+Those who love tango are either immigrants themselves or individuals who share an immigrant's sense of loneliness, homesickness, and yearning for love (see Tango: Historical and Cultural Impactst).

-Jeanette Winterson wrote, "I want to go anywhere that is filled with love.
+Jeanette Winterson once wrote, "I want to go anywhere that is filled with love.
 I want to be like a migratory salmon, relentlessly searching for the traces of love."
-Her words reflect an immigrant's aspiration.
-Love and loneliness are related feelings.
-Without that understanding one cannot truly appreciate tango.
+Her words capture the aspiration of an immigrant.
+Love and loneliness are intrinsically linked feelings, and without understanding this connection, one cannot truly appreciate tango.

 You don't have to leave your country to be an immigrant.
-Students going to schools far away from home, college graduates just stepping into society, entrepreneurs struggling alone to start a business, migrant workers looking for jobs in big cities, homeless people, wandering travelers, lonely singles, women who married a wrong man, powerless people bullied by the powerful... aren't they all immigrants?
-We can say that immigrant is the common status of most people.
-Ever since we came into the world, we became migrants in search of the love and home in our dreams.
+Students attending schools far from home, college graduates stepping into society for the first time, entrepreneurs struggling alone to build businesses, migrant workers searching for jobs in big cities, homeless individuals, wandering travelers, lonely singles, women trapped in unhappy marriages, or powerless individuals oppressed by the powerful—aren't they all immigrants in their own way?
+In a sense, being an immigrant is a universal human condition.
+From the moment we are born, we become migrants, searching for the love and home we dream of.

-Thus, tango, known as a refuge or home, came into being.
+Thus, tango, regarded as both a refuge and a home, came into being.

 Three

 "What is home?
 Home is not a house or place.
-It is the attachment, warm feeling, and connection that we have in this vast, mortal world.
-In absence of them even a mansion of a thousand rooms is merely a cold building.
-Home is where our hearts belong, filled with affection and love." - Xiaomu
+It is the attachment, warmth, and connection we feel in this vast, mortal world.
+In their absence, even a mansion with a thousand rooms is nothing but a cold building.
+Home is where our hearts belong, filled with affection and love." – Xiaomu

-Xiaomu is talking about tango.
-Tango is not a house or place, but home.
-Without affection and love, tango becomes a cold building.
-However, affection and love are invisible, all people see is a building.
+Xiaomu is speaking about tango.
+Tango is not a house or a place, but a home.
+Without affection and love, tango becomes nothing more than a cold structure.
+Yet, affection and love are invisible; all people see is the building.

-Cancer patient Yu Juan wrote in her death bed, "When facing life and death, you realize that working overtime (long-term staying up late is suicidal), pushing yourself too hard, wanting to buy a new car or new house, these are all vanities.
+Cancer patient Yu Juan wrote from her deathbed: "When facing life and death, you realize that working overtime (long-term staying up late is suicidal), pushing yourself too hard, or striving for a new car or house—these are all vanities.
 If you have time, spend it with your children.
-Use the money saved for a new car to buy a pair of shoes for your parents.
-Don't work overtime in order to move to a bigger house.
-Being with the ones you love makes you feel warm even in a humble home."
+Use the money you would spend on a new car to buy a pair of shoes for your parents.
+Don't work overtime just to move to a bigger house.
+Being with the ones you love makes even a humble home feel warm."

-Yu Juan is also talking about tango.
-The most important thing in tango is not to impress, but to enjoy affinity, intimacy and love.
-Happiness is simple, artless, and personal.
-It belongs to yourself.
-However, happiness is invisible.
-People are only impressed by what they see.
+Yu Juan, too, is speaking about tango.
+The essence of tango is not to impress others but to cherish affinity, intimacy, and love.
+Happiness is simple, unadorned, and deeply personal—it belongs to you alone.
+However, happiness is invisible; people tend to be impressed only by what they can see.

 Four

 Milongueros tell beginners, "Fancy steps are useless in the milongas."
-But beginners do not believe, they want to learn fancy steps.
-After they have studied all they can learn, they realized that the milongueros were right.
-So they tell their students.
-But their students do not believe, they still want to learn fancy steps.
+Yet beginners don’t believe them and insist on learning fancy steps.
+After exhausting all they can learn, they realize the milongueros were right.
+They share this insight with their students, but those students also don’t believe and remain eager to learn fancy steps.

-Again and again we are deceived by our eyes.
-How many efforts need to be wasted before we learn that lesson?
+Time and time again, we are deceived by what we see.
+How many efforts must be wasted before we learn this lesson?

-"Happiness is actually a lot simpler than what we thought.
-The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and fall all the falls, we would not believe that happiness lies in the shade of that tree at the foot of that hill." - Liu Yu
+"Happiness is actually a lot simpler than we think.
+The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and endure all the falls, we will never believe that happiness lies in the shade of that tree at the foot of that hill." – Liu Yu

-Perhaps that is how most people learn.
-Only the few willing to listen to those who have tried before them can avoid making the same mistakes.
+Perhaps this is how most people learn.
+Only a few, willing to listen to those who have gone before them, can avoid making the same mistakes.

 Five

 "There are two ways of life: one is to follow the expectations of others; the other is to follow your own heart.
-The former might get you a lot of applauses, but not your own.
-No one would applaud for the latter perhaps, but you will surely applaud for yourself." - Zhu Deyong
+The former may earn you plenty of applause, but not your own.
+No one may applaud the latter, but you will surely applaud yourself." – Zhu Deyong

-Not that you should not watch videos, but keep in mind that tango is a feeling rather than image being danced (see Tango Is a Feeling).
+This is not to say you shouldn't watch videos, but keep in mind that tango is a feeling rather than an image being danced (see Tango Is a Feeling).

 Six

-Feelings are gendered.
-Men and women look for different things in tango.
-What is programmed in the DNA of the male is strength, which is why men are attracted to women, they need to be comforted by women.
-What is programmed in the DNA of the female is softness, which is why women are attracted to men, they need the sense of security.
-Men and women are created for each other.
-They attract each other, complement each other, and bring out the best in each other.
-That's the law of nature.
+Feelings are inherently gendered.
+Men and women seek different things in tango.
+Strength is programmed into the DNA of males, which is why men are attracted to women—they seek comfort from them.
+Softness is encoded in the DNA of females, which is why women are drawn to men—they seek a sense of security.
+Men and women are created for one another.
+They attract, complement, and bring out the best in each other.
+This is the law of nature.

-Woman, you need to make him feel comfortable, so that he may consider where you are as his home.
+Women, you need to make him feel comfortable so that he may see you as his home.

-Man, you need to lead, support and protect her diligently, so that she may take refuge in your arms and feel safe.
+Men, you need to lead, support, and protect her diligently so that she may find refuge in your arms and feel safe.

-The secret of tango lies not in aesthetics but in psychology, in the attraction between yin and yang, the complementarity of masculinity and femininity, and the interactions between the sexes (see Tango and Gender Interdependence).
+The essence of tango lies not in aesthetics but in psychology: the attraction of opposites, the complementarity of masculinity and femininity, and the companionship between the sexes (see Tango and Gender Interdependence).

 Seven